Diphtheria vaccine

 Diphtheria vaccine is a toxoid vaccine against diphtheria, an illness caused by Corynebacterium diphtheriae.
-Its use has resulted in a more than 90% decrease in the number of cases globally between 1980 and 2000.
+Its use resulted in a more than 90% decrease in the number of cases globally between 1980 and 2000.
 The first dose is recommended at six weeks of age with two additional doses four weeks apart, after which it is about 95% effective during childhood.
 Three further doses are recommended during childhood.
 It is unclear if further doses later in life are needed.

 The diphtheria vaccine is very safe.
 Significant side effects are rare.
 Pain may occur at the injection site.
 A bump may form at the site of injection that lasts a few weeks.
 The vaccine is safe in both pregnancy and among those who have a poor immune function.

 The diphtheria vaccine is delivered in several combinations.
 Some combinations (Td and DT vaccines) include tetanus vaccine, others (known as DPT vaccine or DTaP vaccine depending on the pertussis antigen used) comes with the tetanus and pertussis vaccines, and still others include additional vaccines such as Hib vaccine, hepatitis B vaccine, or inactivated polio vaccine.
 The World Health Organization (WHO) has recommended its use since 1974.
 About 84% of the world population is vaccinated.
 It is given as an intramuscular injection.

 The diphtheria vaccine was developed in 1923.
 It is on the World Health Organization's List of Essential Medicines.

 History

 Diphtheria prevention poster from the UK (around 1939-1945).

 In 1890, Kitasato Shibasaburō and Emil von Behring at the University of Berlin reported the development of 'antitoxins' against diphtheria and tetanus.
 Their method involved injecting the respective toxins into animals and then purifying antibodies from their blood.
 Behring called this method 'serum therapy'.
 While effective against the pathogen, initial tests on humans were unsuccessful.
 By 1894, the production of antibodies had been optimised with help from Paul Ehrlich, and the treatment started to show success in humans.
 The serum therapy reduced mortality to 1–5%, although there were also reports of severe adverse reactions, including at least one death.
-Behring won the very first Nobel Prize in Physiology or Medicine for this discovery.
+Behring won the very first Nobel Prize in Physiology or Medicine for this discovery in 1901.
 Kitasato, however, was not awarded.

 By 1913, Behring had created Antitoxin-Toxin (antibody-antigen) complexes to produce the diphtheria AT vaccine.
-In the 1920s, Gaston Ramon developed a cheaper version by using formaldehyde-inactivated toxins.
+In 1923, Gaston Ramon developed a cheaper version by using formaldehyde-inactivated toxins.
 As the use of these vaccines spread across the world, the number of diphtheria cases was greatly reduced.
 In the United States alone, the number of cases fell from 100,000 to 200,000 per year in the 1920s to 19,000 in 1945 and 14 in the period 1996–2018.